decode-detroit/minerva/README.md

 Currently, rust-zmq requires ZeroMQ 4.1.
 If your OS of choice does not provide packages of a new-enough libzmq, you will have to install it from source.
 See https://github.com/zeromq/libzmq/releases.

 The most up-to-date instructions for installing Redis can be found here: https://redis.io/.
 You'll also need to copy the [redis server configuration](examples/redis.conf) into the Redis configuration folder.

+### Make It Pretty!

+GTK can be easily re-themed.
+We recommend the Materia Dark theme for Minerva which will automatically load if you install the Materia theme package (See here: https://github.com/nana-4/materia-theme).
+On GNU/Linux system, simply install the materia-gtk-theme package.

 ## Contributing